Saints and Soldiers: Airborne Creed: Production

 The director of Saints and Soldiers, Ryan Little, struggled with his producer, Adam Abel, to create a sequel to the film, because nearly all of his main characters died in the first film.
 However, due to the popularity of the first film, they decided to do a sequel.
 The film was originally titled "Foxhole".
 The film was based on the events surrounding the 517th Parachute Infantry Regiment, part of Operation Dragoon, which occurred two months after D-Day.
 Specifically, it was inspired by the true stories from L. Vaughn Curtis's book Letters Home: A Paratrooper's Story, based on the experience and letters of Curtis's father Harland "Bud" Curtis.
 They also adapted it from Little's short film The Last Good War, for which Little won a Student Emmy award.
 Corbin Allred was also cast in this film, but as a different character from the original.
 The film was shot in Utah on a tight budget and used volunteer World War II reenactors as many of the actors and extras.

 Release and reception

 Saints and Soldiers: Airborne Creed, was released on August 17, 2012.
 The film received mixed reviews.
 The Evening Standard 's review described the film as "watchable but hardly memorable", while The Guardians critic Peter Bradshaw wrote the film was "well-acted" and "competently put together" but with "plenty of cliches", describing it as "a kind of diet or lite version of Steven Spielberg's Saving Private Ryan."
 Deseret News stated that Airborne Creed is "less believable" than its predecessor.
 For example, scenes appear "staged" and "quickly thrown together".
-However, they praise the acting.
+However, they praised the acting.
 KSL news stated that the film falls short of the original but is still, "packed with emotion and solid performances" and "beautiful cinematography".